FAQ

 On the Pont du Gard Site:

-– Friday, November 10, 2023: Parking will be exceptionally free on both car parks (right and left bank) for the bib pickup day from 9 am to 8 pm.
+– Friday, November 7, 2025: Parking will be exceptionally free at both parking areas (right bank and left bank) for the bib pickup day from 9 AM to 8 PM.
+Please note that vehicles are not allowed to park overnight at the Pont du Gard site.

 > In Nîmes: All informations regarding parking are available here: www.nimes-stationnement.fr